How Many Times Can You Fail Your CDL Test?

 - Navigate bridges and overpasses

 In order to pass the CDL road test, remember that it’s not a race!
+This is truck driving, and not race car driving, afterall.
 The examiner is looking for measured and safe maneuvers, not fast ones.
-Remember to use your mirrors throughout the test, and never cut anyone off.
+Remember to use your mirrors throughout the test, and never cut anyone off when driving.
+You want to show that you’re a safe driver, both for your fellow drivers around you on the road, and for your haul.
 Additionally, make ample use of your blinkers and turn signals, don’t hit the curb, and, ultimately, remain calm!
 Retaining your composure in the driver’s seat is crucial, helping you project a calm and confidence that extends onto the road.

 The skills test requires you to perform a list of necessary skills under the supervision of a representative.